ABOUT THE TEAM

 TEAM

-Andrea Bubenik is a Senior Lecturer in art history in the School of Communication and Arts at UQ.
+Andrea Bubenik is an Associate Professor in art history in the School of Communication and Arts at UQ.
 She was the Director of the UQ Node of the ARC Centre of Excellence for the History of Emotions between 2018 and 2022.

-Andrew Leach is Professor of Architecture at the University of Sydney School of Architecture, Design and Planning.
+Andrew Leach (FRHistS, FQA) is Professor of Architectural History at Queensland University of Technology in the Faculty of Engineering and Built Environment.
 He was the Stuckeman Visiting Professor in Interdisciplinary Design at Penn State University.

 Brent Wilson is a Brisbane-based visual and sonic artist who is passionate about creative, innovative design.
 He explores the ways in which good design can enhance the reception of digital projects, websites, and exhibitions and their associated catalogues.